1946 Assistant Director of Student Engagement-Co-Curricular Involvement

 IMMEDIATE SUPERVISOR Associate Director of the Plaster Student Union/Director of Student Engagement

 MAJOR ADMINISTRATOR Director of Plaster Student Union

-The Assistant Director of Student Engagement for Co-Curricular Involvement provides the campus leadership required to develop, implement, supervise, evaluate, and institutionalize a comprehensive co-curricular program.
+The Assistant Director of Student Engagement for Co-Curricular Involvement provides the campus leadership required to develop, implement, supervise, and evaluate a comprehensive student life program by supporting students’ intellectual, social, cultural and recreational activities.
 The Assistant Director coordinates the student organization registration process, organizes training programs for student organizations, develops and coordinates involvement programs for incoming students, facilitates student organization advisor training, oversees the Student Organization Funding Allocation Council (SOFAC) and develops resources for student organizations and advisors.

 MINIMUM ACCEPTABLE QUALIFICATIONS